Skip to main content

 What Is an Iced Dunkalatte?

-The Iced Dunkalatte is an iced latte made with espresso and coffee milk instead of regular milk.
-Coffee milk is a sweetened milk made with coffee syrup and is a classic New England ingredient, often associated with Rhode Island.
+The Iced Dunkalatte is made with espresso and coffee milk instead of regular milk, giving it a sweeter, creamier flavor than a traditional iced latte.
+Coffee milk is a sweetened milk made with coffee syrup and is a classic New England ingredient often associated with Rhode Island.

 Espresso, coffee milk and ice waiting to be combined